Free 48kWh Battery with Solar!Get Offer

 Alberta Solar Rebates & Incentives 2025: Complete Guide

-- High ROI: Alberta's sunniest cities + high rates = 7-9 year payback, $40K+ lifetime savings.
+• High ROI: Alberta's sunniest cities + high market rates = typical 8-12 year residential payback, $40K+ lifetime savings.

-- No Provincial Rebates: But federal and municipal programs make solar highly profitable in Alberta.
+• No Provincial Rebates: But micro-generation credits and municipal programs keep solar profitable in Alberta.

 Federal Solar Incentives for Alberta (2025)